utkumaden/opentk-blog/_posts/2025-12-21-enum-matching-vs-type-matching-benchmarked.markdown

 }
 ```

-Although the event message box should ideally never be a bottleneck in regular
+Although window events should ideally never be a bottleneck in regular
 applications, this did raise a question of whichever approach is the fastest.
 I
 find the results will intrigue you as much as it did me.
 Whilst the findings
 aren't significant enough to affect our final decision, it might be important